trogdoro/xiki/README.markdown

         Xiki.init

         KeyBindings.keys   # Use default key bindings
-        Themes.use "Default"  # Use xiki coloring
+        Themes.use "Default"  # Use xiki theme

 Be sure to substitute "&lt;xiki dir&gt;" with the actual dir.

 ### If you get an error
 If you got partially through the load...

 - You may be able to use these keys to trouble-shoot:
    - Option+e to look at the latest error in the log
    - Option+l to reload xiki and .emacs